 Currently, there is no medication that can cure autism spectrum disorder (ASD) or all of its symptoms.
 But some medications can help treat certain symptoms associated with ASD, especially certain behaviors.

-Health care providers often use medications to deal with a specific behavior, such as to reduce self-injury or aggression.
-Minimizing a symptom so that it is no longer a problem allows the person with autism to focus on other things, including learning and communication.
+Healthcare providers often use medications to deal with a specific behavior, such as to reduce self-injury or aggression.
+Minimizing a symptom allows the person with autism to focus on other things, including learning and communication.
 Research shows that medication is most effective when used in combination with behavioral therapies.1

 Other drugs are often used to help improve symptoms of autism, but they are not approved by the FDA for this specific purpose.
 Some medications on this list are not approved for those younger than 18 years of age.
-Please consult the FDA for complete information on the medications listed below.
+Please consult the FDA for complete information on the following listed medications.

 - Selective serotonin re-uptake inhibitors (SSRIs)